Introduction to TCM

 Summer-heat is the main pathogenic factor occurring only in the summer.
 It is a yang pathogenic factor.
 Its characteristics are described as follows:

-Summer-heat is a yang pathogenic factor characterized by sweltering heat.
+Summer-heat is a yang pathogenic factor characterized by sweltering heat

 If pathogenic summer-heat attacks the body, the clinical manifestations are yang-heat, syndromes, such as high fever, burning heat sensation of the skin, irritability, forceful and rapid pulse, etc.

-Summer-heat consumes qi and yin (body fluid), and is characterized by upward direction and dispersion.
+Summer-heat consumes qi and yin (body fluid), and is characterized by upward direction and dispersion

 Invasion of pathogenic summer-heat to the head region causes dizziness, vertigo, and excessive sweating due to the abnormal opening of the pores.
 Excessive sweating exhausts the qi and body fluid and manifests as thirst with desire to drink, dryness of the lips and tongue, constipation, yellowish and concentrated urine, etc.

-Pathogenic summer-heat often combines with damp to cause diseases when the temperature and air humidity are very high.
+Pathogenic summer-heat often combines with damp to cause diseases when the temperature and air humidity are very high

 If summer humid-heat attacks the body, the manifestations are fever, heavy sensation of the head or even the whole body, stuffiness and fullness of the chest and epigastric regions, nausea, vomiting, abdominal distension, diarrhea, etc.